‘Brink of war’: Hezbollah-Israel trade further strikes across border

 Fear that Israel-Gaza war could spark regional conflagration growing amid rise in violence across Israel-Lebanon border.

-The Israeli army and Hezbollah, based in Lebanon, have again traded fire across the border.
+The Israeli army and Hezbollah, based in Lebanon, have again traded fire across the border, stoking fear that the war in Gaza could spark a regional conflagration.

 The Iran-backed Hezbollah on Tuesday launched a drone attack on an Israeli command base.
 Israel retaliated with air strikes, while it is also reported to have killed three Hezbollah members in a targeted strike.
-The rise in attacks across the Israel-Lebanon border is stoking fear that the war in Gaza threatens to spark a regional conflagration.

 Keep readinglist of 3 items